-2nd International Sports Conference, Rio de Janeiro Return to play
+2nd International Sports Conference, Rio de Janeiro

 Injury patterns in sports are as international as sports themselves.
 Not only soccer player Marco Reus has had to deal with a recurring ankle injury.
 Did he start playing again too early?
 Dr. med.
 Kai Fehske from the University of Würzburg is working on an “early warning system.”